Mollie Tibbetts, University of Iowa student, found dead: A timeline of events

 Aug.
 6

-Tibbetts' father, Robert, reveals to Fox News he believes his daughter is alive, and with somebody she knows.
+Tibbetts' father, Rob, reveals to Fox News he believes his daughter is alive, and with somebody she knows.

-"It's totally speculation on my part, but I think Mollie is with someone that she knows, that is in over their head," Robert says.
+"It's totally speculation on my part, but I think Mollie is with someone that she knows, that is in over their head," Rob says.
 "That there was some kind of misunderstanding about the nature of their relationship and at this point they don't know how to get out from under this."

 Aug.
 5